 Principles of Quantitative Reasoning is a co-requisite course for MTH 161, Quantitative Reasoning, for students with Learning Support Mathematics requirements.
 This course is designed to support the content covered in MTH 161 by addressing deficiencies in skills required for the topics in MTH 161.
-Co-requisite: MTH 161.
+Prerequisites: Reading Proficiency